RubixTheSlime/Hackathon_2022/plan.md

 Determine speed changes from held keys - Lyle

-Determine position changes from speed - Pretty easy (test for collision after)
+Determine position changes from speed - Pretty easy (test for collision after) Update x axis
+Check x collision
+Update y axis
+Check y collision

 Detect collisions - Sam
+Check x collision
     For block in blocks on screen
-    If the player and block collide in the x axis
-        If the player has positive x velocity move player right to block left
+        If the player and block collide in the x axis If the player has positive x velocity move player right to block left
             else player has negative x velocity
                 move player left to block right
             Set x velocity to zero

+Check y collision
+    For block in blocks on screen
         If the player and block are colliding in the y axis If the player has positive y velocity move player bottom to block top
             else the player has negative y velocity move player top to block bottom
+            Set y velocity